zeraien/django-url-framework/README.markdown

 It automatically detects urls in a django application, similar to the way Ruby on Rails does it with the Controller-Action-View implementation.

-Controllers are created in each django application with a predefined file naming scheme (*foo_controller.py*) and extending ActionController.
-The ActionController contains methods often used in a web context, and does common request-related processing.
+Controllers are created in each django application with a predefined file naming scheme (`foo_controller.py`) and extending `ActionController`.
+The `ActionController` contains methods often used in a web context, and does common request-related processing.

 Each application can have multiple controllers thus allowing for smaller classes in a larger application.

 Each function not starting with an underscore becomes it's own action.
-By simply returning a dictionary from the action, it will be rendered with the template named using the *controller/action.html* naming scheme.
+By simply returning a dictionary from the action, it will be rendered with the template named using the `controller/action.html` naming scheme.

 Each action and controller can override certain global settings such as using a custom template name or giving the action (or controller) a custom name.